DuanXu-97/KaoYanBao_lightweight_review_platform/README.md

 In this module, the platform will automatically crawl the information about the postgraduate related information and push it to the user.

 ## More Details
-Please see the `doc` directory for more details.
+Please see https://pan.baidu.com/s/1uyJh5Vp8k_IGxDABBRAgzg for more details, where the code is `wtfp`.

 ## UI Demo
 <div align=center>